 In November 2010, Kikkoman marked its 25th Anniversary celebrations in Singapore by donating S$1 million to the Garden City Fund for the development of Kingfisher Lake and in 2015, it made a $0.5 million contribution to the development of the Sungei Buloh Wetlands Mangrove Arboretum.

-After a hiatus of two years, Tulipmania, the popular annual display in Gardens by the Bay’s Flower Dome, returns today with a focus on Kazakhstan.
+After a hiatus of a year, Tulipmania, the popular annual display in Gardens by the Bay’s Flower Dome, returns today with a focus on Kazakhstan.
 After all, unknown to many, the history of tulips can be traced back to the first appearance of wild tulips in Central Asia.
 Last held in 2019 and originally scheduled to take place again in April 2020, Tulipmania had been put on hold because of the disruptions caused by the pandemic.

 At this year's display, called Tulipmania – Its Wild Origins (梦幻郁金香), visitors can imagine themselves following in the footsteps of Kazakh nomadic tribes, who once traipsed across the foothills of Tien Shan, the great mountain system of Central Asia and the place where tulips were believed to have first appeared.